apache/iceberg/docs/spark-procedures.md

 ### `publish_changes`

-Publish changes from a Staged WAP id into the current table state.
+Publish changes from a staged WAP ID into the current table state.

 publish_changes creates a new snapshot from an existing snapshot without altering or removing the original.